-There are various levels of management oversight and approval to support the multiple approvals necessary to process the grant budget, vendor invoices, payments, DRGR vouchers, reconciliations, etc. Also, the management team reviews tasks and bureau functions periodically to ensure proper internal controls on the separation of duties are adequate and properly implemented.
+There are various levels of management oversight and approval to support the multiple approvals necessary to process the grant budget, vendor invoices, payments, DRGR vouchers, reconciliations, etc. Also, the management team reviews tasks and bureau functions periodically to ensure adequate and proper internal controls on the separation of duties.